Hisyeo/mocko/README.md

 # yôn Mocko

 A CAT (computer-assisted translation) tool that works locally (no accounts).
-This project was bootstrapped with [Create React App](https://github.com/facebook/create-react-app).

 ## Functionality